-(8) Contingency
+(9) Contingency

-On April 5, 2004, a lawsuit was filed against MCC Georgia LLC, one of the Company's subsidiaries, its parent, Mediacom Communications Corporation, and other, currently unnamed potential defendants in the United States District Court for the District of Colorado by Echostar Satellite LLC, which operates a direct broadcast satellite business under the name "Dish Network".
+On April 5, 2004, a lawsuit was filed against the Company's parent, Mediacom Communications Corporation, MCC Georgia LLC, a subsidiary of the Company's sister company, Mediacom Broadband LLC, and other, currently unnamed potential defendants in the United States District Court for the District of Colorado by Echostar Satellite LLC, which operates a direct broadcast satellite business under the name "Dish Network".
 Echostar alleges that systems operated by MCC Georgia LLC have used, without authorization, Dish Network satellite dishes activated under residential accounts to receive the signals of certain broadcast television stations in one or more locations in Georgia and that it has then been redistributing those signals, through its cable systems, to its subscribers.
 Among other claims, the complaint filed by Echostar alleges that these actions violate a provision of the Communications Act of 1934 (47 U.S.C.
 Sec.
 605) that prohibits unauthorized interception of radio communications.
 The plaintiff seeks injunctive relief, actual and statutory damages, disgorgement of profits, punitive damages and litigation costs, including attorneys' fees.

+While the Company and its subsidiaries are not defendants in the lawsuit, in the event of an outcome materially adverse to its parent company, the Company's own consolidated financial position, results of operation, cash flows or business could also be materially adversely affected.
 MCC Georgia LLC and the Company's parent company have advised it that they intend to vigorously defend against these claims.
-At the present time, the Company is unable to reasonably evaluate the likelihood of an unfavorable outcome or quantify the possible damages, if any, associated with these matters, or whether or not the those damages would be material to its consolidated financial position, results of operations, cash flows or business.
+They also have informed the Company that they are unable to reasonably evaluate the likelihood of an unfavorable outcome or quantify the possible damages, if any, associated with these matters, or whether or not the those damages would be material.

-The Company also is involved in various other legal actions arising in the ordinary course of business.
+The Company, its parent company and its subsidiaries or other affiliated companies are also involved in various other legal actions arising in the ordinary course of business.
 In the opinion of management, the ultimate disposition of these matters will not have a material adverse effect on the Company's consolidated financial position, results of operations, cash flows or business.